tomlobato/http-statuscode-exporter/README.md

 # Grafana Dashbaord
 Add a rule in Prometheus pointing to port 9144 of the server and import ```https://raw.githubusercontent.com/tomlobato/http-statuscode-exporter/master/grafana-dashboard.json``` into your Grafana.

+# TODO

+- Add alert for when rate 4XX / 2XX increases.